soberqian/TopicModel4J/README.md

 When submitting my research paper to a journal, I will publicly release all the source code.<br />

+# Jar Dependency
+If you want to use this package, you need download some Java jars: commons-math3-3.5.jar, lingpipe-4.1.0.jar, stanford-corenlp-3.9.1-models.jar, stanford-corenlp-3.9.1-sources.jar, stanford-corenlp-3.9.1.jar.
+The stanford-corenlp 3.9.1 can be download from this website: http://central.maven.org/maven2/edu/stanford/nlp/stanford-corenlp/3.9.1/.

 # Data Preprocessing for NLP
 This software can do the following text preprocessing:<br />
 * (1) Split the sentence to words.<br />